FreeAgent/clj-amazon/README.md

 clj-amazon
 ==========

-Clojure wrapper library for Amazon Product Advertising API, forked from code left on Clojars by eduardoejp.
+Clojure wrapper library for Amazon Product Advertising API, forked from code on Clojars by eduardoejp.

 ## Usage